netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-ingress-controller/README.md

 ## CRDs configuration

-CRDs gets installed/upgraded automatically when we install/upgrade Citrix ingress controller using Helm.
+CRDs can be installed/upgraded when we install/upgrade Citrix ingress controller using `crds.install=true` parameter in Helm.
 If you do not want to install CRDs, then set the option `crds.install` to `false`.
 By default, CRDs too get deleted if you uninstall through Helm.
 This means, even the CustomResource objects created by the customer will get deleted.
 If you want to avoid this data loss set `crds.retainOnDelete` to `true`.

 > **Note:**
 > Installing again may fail due to the presence of CRDs.
 Make sure that you back up all CustomResource objects and clean up CRDs before re-installing Citrix Ingress Controller.